bl-instr/.github/profile/README.md

 # Blinky-Lite Instrumentation
-An Instrumnentation suite for Blinky-Lite
+An instrumentation suite for Blinky-Lite